wildfly/quickstart/ejb-security-interceptors/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

-		mvn jboss-as:undeploy
+		mvn wildfly:undeploy

 Remove the Security Domain Configuration
 ----------------------------

-You can remove the security domain configuration by running the  `remove-security-domain.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.
+You can remove the security domain configuration by running the  `remove-security-domain.cli` script provided in the root directory of this quickstart.

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss WildFly Server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
+        For Linux:  WILDFLY_HOME/bin/standalone.sh
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat
+        For Windows:  WILDFLY_HOME\bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
-This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+This script removes the `quickstart-domain` domain from the `security` subsystem and the outbound remoting connection in the server configuration.
 You should see the following result when you run the script:

         #1 /subsystem=remoting/remote-outbound-connection=ejb-outbound-connection:remove
         #2 /socket-binding-group=standard-sockets/remote-destination-outbound-socket-binding=ejb-outbound:remove